 For every dollar a man receives, women earns an average of 70-90 cents, according to UN data.
 Therefore, it is important to observe and support companies that pay the same salary, benefits and bonuses to employees with equivalent positions.

-If this is not happening in your workplace, mobilize resources and contacts to request the publication of the employees’ salaries, or ask for an equal pay audit, as it has already happened in some companies in the United Kingdom, United States and Europe.
+If this is not happening in your workplace, mobilize resources and contacts to request the publication of the employees’ salaries, or ask for an equal pay audit, as it has already happened in some companies in the United States, United Kingdom and other European countries.

 SEXUAL HARASSMENT AND RACISM: ZERO TOLERANCE